- Support Us

 African Americans in Science

 This year marks the 23rd anniversary of the Science Museum of Minnesota's annual African Americans in Science.
 At African Americans in Science, you can meet science and educational professionals, learn about what they do through interactive displays and presentations, and discover the inspiring contributions they've made to technology, education, health care, and innovation in Minnesota.
 Last year, visitors learned about germs, electricity, blood pressure, pollen, and weather, among others!
 Come to the museum on Saturday, January 10, 2015, from 1-4 p.m., to see what exciting science knowledge you can gain and what exciting science people you can meet.

 Science Fusion is great for kids and adults alike.
 Activities are included in museum admission.
 Up to four children get in free with each full price adult (from 1-4 p.m. at the box office).

-Congratulations to Rodney Williams from Blaine High School!
+Congratulations to Annie McFarland from Breck High School!

-Rodney is one of four winners of the 2014 Donaldson Science Award and will be formally recognized during the Science Fusion: African Americans in Science event.
+Annie is one of the winners of the 2015 Donaldson Science Award and was recognized during the Science Fusion: African Americans in Science event.

 African Americans in Science is a proud partner in the Black Family Technology Awareness initiative.